anon-blue/anon.blue/README.txt

 ce?  - Yes it's true We I would like to Wich name??I can try.
-The name is perfec tYes I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be funny.
-GO. fromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
+The name is perfec tYes I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
                                 is there such a thing?